cortexlabs/cortex/docs/deployments/tensorflow.md

 # TensorFlow APIs

-_WARNING: you are on the master branch, please refer to the docs on the branch that matches your `cortex version`_

 You can deploy TensorFlow models as web services by defining a class that implements Cortex's TensorFlow Predictor interface.

 ## Config